rcls/discus/README.md

 connected to the ground connection of other gates, essentially forming a wired-and.

+CMOS is used in a few places, mostly some bus drivers, and the clock drives, to give high fanout with decent speed.

 The overall layout is bit-sliced, with the per-bit circuitry laid out on eight identical boards (123 transistors each), and a separate control board (259 transistors).